RV camping near Seaside with campfires

 5 sites · RVs5 acres · Watsonville, CA

 Welcome to southern Santa Cruz County, home of some of the longest and most beautiful beaches in central California.
-We are located in La Selva Beach, a five-minute walk to Manresa State Beach.
+We are located in La Selva Beach, a eight-minute walk to Manresa State Beach.
 We are a small, working farm with vegetable and flower gardens, chickens and bees.
 There are many excellent places to hike, walk, surf, swim, tide pool or just sit and enjoy the view.
-SELF CONTAINED UNITS ONLY We offer quiet campsites with fantastic views of the three hundred acres of strawberry fields that back up to our property.
-Our campsites provide water and electric hookups and only appropriate for self-contained recreational vehicles and trailers.
+We offer quiet campsites with fantastic views of the three hundred acres of strawberry fields that back up to our property.
+Our campsites provide water and electric hookups and are only appropriate for self-contained recreational vehicles and trailers.
 One of the sites has no size constraints on RVs or trailers.
-Our Valley View site is limited to rigs 26 feet long or less.
-We do not offer personal hygiene services e.g. porta potty, sinks or showers).
-We do not accommodate tent camping.
+Our Valley View site is limited to rigs 30 feet long or less (not including the tow vehicle).
+We do offer a port-a potty, but not sinks or showers.
+We do not accommodate on the ground tent camping or in your car camping.
 We love to host guests and will provide information about things to do and see in our area.
 We often loan our State Parks pass so that you can venture out to Point Lobos, Wilder Ranch, Sunset Beach, Natural Bridges and more.
 Our property is peaceful and restorative.
-Our sites are about 30 yards apart.
-Each camp site includes a fire pit and a bundle of wood.
-Surf boards, Boogey boards and wetsuits are available for rent from the surf shop on site.
+You will not have a neighbor next to you.
+Each camp site includes a fire pit and a bundle of wood per night.
 We are 15 minutes from the village of Capitola, 30 minutes from downtown Santa Cruz and 45 minutes to Monterey.
 There is a Dump station 5 minutes down the road at the KOA (for a fee).

 Pets